 - Disneyland vs Disneyworld – what’s the difference?

 Built between 1740 and 1742, Fort Matanzas was to further enhance the security of St. Augustine by maintaining control of Matanzas inlet, a strategic waterway leading to Castillo de San Marcos and the city.
 Standing strong after hundreds of years the fort still looks imposing as it guards the banks of the Matanzas River.
 Its high stone walls, thirty-foot tower and sentry box immediately convey a military era gone by.
 Both of these historically significant forts are part of the National Park System and are open for daily tours.

 St. Augustine – Downtown

 The lovely downtown area of St. Augustine is quaint and inviting and Spanish architectural influences remain today.
 The St. Augustine City Hall and Lightner Museum, formerly the Alcazar Hotel, was built in 1887 in the Spanish Renaissance style and is particularly stunning.
 The museum houses a wonderful collection celebrating America’s 19th century gilded age.
 The Ponce de Leon Hall, built in 1888 and now part of the campus of Flagler College is part of the historic downtown district and another wonderful example of Spanish Renaissance style architecture.

 Not to be missed is the St. Augustine Lighthouse and Museum.
-The lighthouse, built in 1874 is still operational and a “behind the scenes tour” offers a great 140 foot high view of the area from atop the lighthouse.
-With the Lighthouse Archaeological Maritime Program the Lighthouse Museum seeks to preserve the maritime history of the area and offers many interesting exhibits.
+The lighthouse was built in 1874 and is still operational today with a “behind the scenes tour” that offers a great 140-foot high view of the area from atop the lighthouse.
+With the Lighthouse Archaeological Maritime Program, the Lighthouse Museum seeks to preserve the maritime history of the area and offers many interesting exhibits.